Jake Carlisle

-Jake Carlisle (born 1 October 1991) is a professional Australian rules footballer who played 66 games for the St Kilda Football Club in the Australian Football League (AFL) until his retirement at the end of the 2021 season.
+Jake Carlisle (born 1 October 1991) is a former professional Australian rules footballer who played 66 games for the St Kilda Football Club in the Australian Football League (AFL) until his retirement at the end of the 2021 season.
 He previously played 85 games for the Essendon Football Club from 2010 to 2015.

 Early life

 Carlisle was selected by Essendon with pick 24 in the 2009 National Draft.
 Like fellow draftee Jake Melksham, he is a local to the Essendon area.
 He played with the Calder Cannons in the TAC Cup and Craigieburn in the EDFL.
 He represented Vic Metro in the 2009 AFL National Under 18 Championships and was part of the 2009 Premiership team.

 AFL career

 Carlisle made his debut in Round 20 of the 2010 AFL season, against Collingwood, a game which the young team lost by 98 points.
 Essendon coach Matthew Knights claimed that Carlisle and fellow debutant, Stewart Crameri, will have "come away from the match with enormous knowledge of how hard they have to train now and how hard they have to work in the off-season to keep building their football."